 Water sparkling on the beck, a gorgeous thatched cottage, history going back to before the Norman Conquest – there’s no surprise that photos of Thornton-le-Dale have adorned postcards and chocolate boxes so regularly.
 It’s a real looker.
-Sat on the southern edge of the North York Moors, it’s the perfect place to start or end a ramble.
-You could follow the river up to pretty Ellerburn to see the Grade II-listed, Saxon-era St. Hilda’s Church, or wander into Dalby Forest, one of the best places to go stargazing in the country.
+Sat on the southern edge of the North York Moors, it’s the perfect village to start or end a ramble.
+You could follow the river up to pretty Ellerburn to see the Grade II-listed, Saxon-era St. Hilda’s Church, or wander into Dalby Forest, one of the best places to go stargazing in Yorkshire.
 Want to take it easier?
 The Stables Art Gallery is home to a great array of work by local artists.

 Thornton-le-Dale, Brook Lane, Pickering, North Yorkshire, YO18 7RZ.
 It’s around a 75-minute drive from Leeds.

-Head north of York, on the way to Thirsk, and you’ll find a village that ticks pretty much every holiday or short break box.
+Head north of York, on the way to Thirsk, and you’ll find a Yorkshire village that ticks pretty much every holiday or short break box.
 Coxwold is ringed by beautiful countryside, while the tiny town itself has the 15th-century St. Michael’s Church, inns and tearooms, as well as Shandy Hall, former home of Laurence Sterne, author of the classic novel, ‘Tristram Shandy’.
 If you explore nearby, you’ll find the ruins of Byland Abbey, a 12th-century Cistercian monastery, while Newburgh Priory is a lovely day out.
 Built in 1145, this stately home has plenty of stories to share and is the reputed burial place of Oliver Cromwell.

 Coxwold has also become a place of foodie pilgrimage, as it offers some of the nearest accommodation to Tommy Banks’ much-feted restaurant The Black Swan at Oldstead.
 This Michelin-starred gem serves up an imaginative menu such as lobster tail with pea and nasturtium, or duck with plum and beetroot.
 Much of the produce on the plate is grown in the gardens that surround the restaurant.
 Stay in Coxwold at the wonderful Fauconberg Inn – a welcoming pub with generously-sized rooms – and the owners will even taxi you for free to the Black Swan if you have a reservation.